-Precautionary statement - Disposal

-P501 Dispose of contents/container to an approved waste disposal plant.

-IMPORTANT NOTE(S)

-The classification is derived from chemicals within the battery.
+Precautionary statement - Disposal P501 Dispose of contents/container to an approved waste disposal plant...
+IMPORTANT NOTE(S) The classification is derived from chemicals within the battery.
 Exposure to battery contents is not anticipated during normal storage, handling or maintenance of the battery.
 Accordingly, the hazards identified refer to the possible release of battery contents.

-Other Information

-New Zealand classification:
+Wet Storage Battery is a manufactured article composed of lead and acid encased in polypropylene, sealed and vented with a flame arrestor to reduce flashback potential.
+The case color varies.
+These batteries contain dilute sulfuric acid, a corrosive substance, and may expel explosive gases.
+Other Information New Zealand classification:

 - 8.2B Substance that is corrosive to dermal tissue.

 - 8.3A Substance that is corrosive to ocular tissue.

 - 6.1D Substances that are acutely toxic Harmful(inhalation vapours, dusts or mists)

 - 9.1A Substance that is very ecotoxic in the aquatic environment.

 - 9.1A Substance that is very ecotoxic in the aquatic environment.

 This product contains Ototoxic substances.
 Combination with noise exposure, even at safe levels, could still cause auditory injuries and hearing loss.

-3. COMPOSITION/INFORMATION ON INGREDIENTS
+3. Composition/information on ingredients

 Ingredients

 Name CAS Proportion

-Lead 7439-92-1 50-60 %
+Lead 7439-92-1 65-75 %

-Sulfuric Acid 7664-93-9 12-18 %
+Sulfuric Acid 7664-93-9 7.2-10 %

 Ingredients determined not to be hazardous Balance

-4. FIRST-AID MEASURES
+4. First-aid measures

 Inhalation

 Not considered a potential route of exposure for intact product, when used as intended.
 However, if exposure occurs to battery contents, remove affected person from contaminated area.
 Apply artificial respiration if not breathing.
 Seek medical attention.

 Ingestion

 Not considered a potential route of exposure for intact product, when used as intended.
 However, if exposure occurs to battery contents, do not induce vomiting.
 Wash out mouth thoroughly with water.
 Seek immediate medical attention.

 Skin

 Not considered a potential route of exposure for intact product, when used as intended.
 However, if exposure occurs to battery contents, remove all contaminated clothing immediately.
 Wash gently and thoroughly with water and non-abrasive soap for 15 minutes.
 Ensure contaminated clothing is washed before re-use or discard.
 Seek immediate medical attention.

-Eye contact
+Eve contact

 Not considered a potential route of exposure for intact product, when used as intended.
 However, if exposure occurs to battery contents, hold eyelids apart and flush the eyes continuously with running water.
 Remove contact lenses.
 Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
 Seek immediate medical attention.

 First Aid Facilities

 Eye wash fountain, safety shower and normal washroom facilities.

 Advice to Doctor

 Treat symptomatically.

 Other Information

 For advice in an emergency, contact a Poisons Information Centre or a doctor at once (Phone Australia 131 126 or New Zealand 0800 764 766).

-5. FIRE-FIGHTING MEASURES
+5. Fire-fighting measures

 Suitable Extinguishing Media

-ABC extinguisher, carbon dioxide, foam, halon, water spray.
+Class ABC extinguisher, carbon dioxide, foam, halon, water spray.

 Unsuitable Extinguishing Media

 Do not use water jet.